dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version 2.7.3 is a patch release.
+Version 2.7.4 is a patch release.
+It fixes issues with hosts where wp cron fails to run.

 == Donating ==